chinmay-sh/Image_denoising-keras/README.md

-# Image Denoising using Keras
+# Image Denoising using Autoencoders in Keras

 Implementation of Guided project from coursera.